kokytosHeer/imageHosting4obsidian/README.md

-# Hello!
-Folks.

-## This is for my personal use of pics in my Obsidian valut.
+# Image hosting for my own Obsidian valut

 Would upload more pics soon.